zyazdani-92/SZ-hiPSC-DHM-Calcium-UNet/README.md

 ### U-Net Cell Body

-U-Net Cell Body is a deep-learning model trained using multimodal DHM quantitative phase and calcium fluorescence images to identify neuronal cell bodies.
+U-Net Cell Body is trained using DHM quantitative phase and calcium fluorescence images with manually annotated cell-body masks.

 The model generates cell-body probability maps that are used to: